Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 “Your industry also affects how your leads are sourced,” adds Joe Malcoun.
 “At Nutshell we receive thousands of leads online via our website.
 On the other hand, some of our customers meet three people a year at conferences and that will be all the business they need to be successful.”

-One of the best things about marketing is that there are constantly new innovations designed to make your job easier.
+In sales, there are constantly new innovations designed to make your job easier.
 New technologies allow you to automate tasks like sending form emails and scheduling appointments, allowing you to focus your manpower where it needs to be.

 In any job, an expert completes better work faster than an amateur.
 But you can turn any amateur into an expert with the proper training.
 Investing in training your team in the latest sales techniques is an investment in your business as a whole.